baby-sal/dogtective/README.md

 pip install mysql-connector-python
 ```

-### 4. run
+### 4. Run
 NEED TO CHECK WHICH FILE WILL BE RUN

-Run this file to start the game and.....have fun!!!
+Run this file to start the game and.....enjoy!!!

 ## Technologies
 - Python